mcdomx/monitor/services/forecasting_service/readme.rst

 https://docs.djangoproject.com/en/3.1/howto/legacy-databases/
 To generate the models.py file, call ``python manage.py inspectdb > models.py``
 from the application that is already using the database.
-The resulting models.py file will include definitions for all of the database's tables.
+The resulting models.py file will include definitions for all of the database's tables and can be used in this forecasting application.